manami-project/anime-offline-database/README.md

 ## Content
 This database is limited to a certain type of anime.
 Anime which match the following criteria are to be **excluded**:
 + commercials/promotions
-+ stop motion videos
++ stop motion productions
 + music videos
-+ pure CG records without real anime relations
++ pure CG productions
 + any non-japanese productions (korean, chinese, american...)
 + anime before 1970